miurahr/aqtinstall/docs/getting_started.rst

 Installing Qt for WASM
 ----------------------

-To find out how to install Qt for WASM, we need to tell :ref:`aqt list-qt <list qt command>` that we are using the `wasm` architecture.
+To find out how to install Qt for WASM, we need to tell :ref:`aqt list-qt <list-qt command>` that we are using the `wasm` architecture.
 We can do that by using the ``--extension wasm`` flag.

 .. code-block:: console